Tell me how it all started? How did you become an expat?

-Anything creative, be it a work of art, a photograph, a person or a space.
-Also, culture and history; learning more about a place has influenced the way I see.
+Anything creative, be it a work of art, a photograph, a person or space.
+Also, culture and history; learning more about a place have influenced the way I see.
 A combination of these with great light definitely define the way I photograph.
-I would say that I’m mainly focused on traveling, lifestyle, people, interiors and architecture.
+I would say that I’m mainly focused on travelling, lifestyle, people, interiors and architecture.

-# You are also traveling a lot, both for work and leisure.
-Are you looking for the inspiration for traveling through the photo possibilities you can get?
+# You are also travelling a lot, both for work and leisure.
+Are you looking for the inspiration for travelling through the photo possibilities you can get?

 Not really.
 I wouldn’t say I plan a trip to get that great photo I’ve seen in a magazine or a travel website.
 I’ll definitely be inspired by it but I like to consider every place as unique with various photo possibilities; it’s just that sometimes it becomes more challenging than others.
 And most of the times the best photos happen when you haven’t planned it at all.
 Suddenly you are in the middle of the most picturesque spot, or you’ve seen a tiny detail or you’re experiencing something that instantly ends up in your frame.

 # What were the best destinations you were photographing?

 I’ve had a great time recently photographing Antwerp.
 Although I had visited it several times before, working on a project for a city guide, gave me the chance to discover the mood of the city and all its neighbourhoods —every one of them had an interesting story to tell.
 Also, there is something wonderful about Lisbon, maybe some kind of melancholy that came out of me while being there that places this city on the top of my list.
 Finally, I always enjoy photographing the Greek landscape and islands.

 # So, where are you planning to travel next?